Ara Parseghian: Early life and high school

 Parseghian was the youngest of three children born to an Armenian father and a French mother in Akron, Ohio.
-His father Michael had come to the United States from the Ottoman Empire in 1915, fleeing the Armenian genocide during World War I and settling in Akron where there was a large Armenian population.
+His father Michael had come to the United States from the Ottoman Empire in 1915, fleeing the Armenian genocide during World War I and settling in Akron where there was a sizeable Armenian population.
 Despite his mother's protectiveness, Parseghian became involved in sports from an early age and developed a reputation as the toughest kid in his class.
 He was hired by Akron's Board of Education in the eighth grade to patrol his school's grounds at night to deter vandals.

 Parseghian played basketball at the local YMCA but did not play organized football until his junior year at South High School in Akron because his mother would not allow him to participate in contact sports.
 He joined his high school team, coached by Frank "Doc" Wargo, initially without his parents' permission.